schalkneethling/150days-of-html/newsletter/day31-150daysofhtml.md

 />
 ```

 **NOTE:** Even though not specified here, the device pixel ratio plays a role in which image the user agent will choose.
-For example, if you load the above image on a device with a max width of `20em` but with a DPR of 2, the user agent will choose `sizes-768.png`.
-If you want to ensure that on devices with a max width of `20em`(~320px) the smallest possible image is loaded, you also need to specify the DPR, for example:
+For example, if you load the above image on a device with a max-width of `20em` but with a DPR of 2, the user agent will choose `sizes-768.png`.
+If you want to ensure that on devices with a max-width of `20em`(~320px) the smallest possible image is loaded, you also need to specify the DPR, for example:

 ```html
 <img